Complex Langevin and other approaches to the sign problem in quantum many-body physics: Acknowledgements

 \section{Acknowledgements}

 We are especially grateful to G. Aarts, F. Attanasio, G. Basar, S. Chandrasekharan, P. de Forcrand, C. Gattringer, E. Huffman, K. Langfeld, and E. Seiler for their extremely useful comments on earlier versions of this manuscript.
-We would also like to acknowledge G. Aarts, C. Gattringer, C. Ratti, and H. Singh for kindly allowing us to reproduce their figures.
+We would also like to acknowledge G. Aarts, C. Gattringer, C. Ratti, D. Sexty, and H. Singh for kindly allowing us to reproduce their figures.

 This material is based upon work supported by the National Science Foundation under Grant No. PHY{1452635} (Computational Physics Program).
 C.E.B. acknowledges support from the United States Department of Energy through the Computational Science Graduate Fellowship (DOE CSGF) under grant number DE-FG02-97ER25308.
-J.B. acknowledges support by the DFG under grant BR 4005/4-1 (Heisenberg program).
+J.B. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant BR 4005/4-1 (Heisenberg program).
 J.B. and F.E. acknowledge support by the DFG grant BR 4005/5-1.
 J.B. and L.R. acknowledge support by HIC for FAIR within the LOEWE program of the State of Hesse.
+J.B. acknowledges support by the DFG -- Projektnummer 279384907 -- SFB 1245.